impulsive-sudor/MyBlog/content/posts/build-my-cloud.md

 2. Maintenance must be minimal, I don't need a job away from a job
 3. Cost efficent is must!
 4. Easily repeatable
+5. Secure enough to protect all families data

 ## Software to replace
 - **Password Manager:** Currently using 1Password and Apple Keychain